arrodrigues/benchmarking-experiments-on-simple-rest/README.md

 # Benchmarking Experiments On Simple Rest

-This project has the sole porpouse of backing a post I wrote on my blog.
+This project has the only porpouse of backing a post I wrote on my blog <http://antoniorodrigues.site/posts/2019/01/24/performance-comparision-for-rest.html>.
-On each directory of the project  there is a simple application that exposes a HTTP GET method on localhost:3000 that expects a query string parameter userName.
+On each directory of the project,  there is a simple application that exposes a HTTP GET method on localhost:3000, that expects a query string parameter userName.
 Eg:
 `GET http://localhost:3000/?userName=Antonio`

-And each one of the applications responds to this given request with the very same HTTP response.
+And each application, responds to this given request with the very same HTTP response.
 ```
 HTTP/1.1 200 OK
 transfer-encoding: chunked